 While final video auditions are due February 1, all other application and supporting materials are due by December 1.

-All recordings should be uploaded to the NEC digital audition portal at DecisionDesk.
+All recordings must be uploaded as part of the NEC application for admission on DecisionDesk.
 The following digital file formats are supported, as are Adobe PDF files for composition scores and Microsoft Word docs for Contemporary Improvisation applicants' essay.

 Audio: MP3, MP4, WAV, WMA, Ogg Vorbis